 However, further studies are needed to support these findings.

 Serrapeptase may be useful for people with chronic respiratory diseases by increasing mucus clearance and reducing inflammation of the airways.

 When taken orally, serrapeptase is easily destroyed and deactivated by your stomach acid before it has a chance to reach your intestines to be absorbed.

 For this reason, dietary supplements containing serrapeptase should be enteric-coated, which prevents them from being dissolved in the stomach and allows for release in the intestine.

 The doses typically used in studies range from 10 mg to 60 mg per day.

 The enzymatic activity of serrapeptase is measured in units, with 10 mg equalling 20,000 units of enzyme activity.

-You should take it on an empty stomach or at least two hours before eating.
-In addition, you should avoid eating for about half an hour after taking serrapeptase.
+You should take it on an empty stomach or at least 30 mins before eating or two hours after finishing a meal.

 There are few published studies specifically on the potential adverse reactions to serrapeptase.